top of page

 Killam et al v.
 City of Seattle

 A lawsuit in United States District Court in the Western District of Washington.
-This suit alleges noncompliant accessible seating and accessible routes at McCaw Hall in Seattle, WA as well as discriminatory ticket sale and seating policies and practices.
+This suit alleged noncompliant accessible seating and accessible routes at McCaw Hall in Seattle, WA as well as discriminatory ticket sale and seating policies and practices.

 Long et al v.
 Imperial Parking, et al